timofeiryko/histopathology-models/README.md

 You can also use this code to train on your own data.
 It is built using tensorflow and keras.
 For example, you can integrate these models with [Deepslide](https://github.com/BMIRDS/deepslide/) or other pipelines.

+If you like it, please, upwote [this notebook on Kaggle]() and star this repo!

 ## Usage

-You can download the corresponding folders fir each of the model from the [MEGA drive](https://mega.nz/folder/pixmTb6b#AS9bXaag9cu5wHHZZVRY-A).
+You can download the corresponding folders for each of the model from the [MEGA drive](https://mega.nz/folder/pixmTb6b#AS9bXaag9cu5wHHZZVRY-A).

 To load model weights, move these folders to your project and use the following code: